markus2110/vue-webpack-simple/README.md

-# webpack-simple
+# vue-webpack-simple

 > A simple Vue 2.0 Webpack & `vue-loader` setup for quick prototyping.
 Note this template is not suitable for production - for that you may want to use the [full webpack template](https://github.com/vuejs-templates/webpack).

 > This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack-simple#1.0 my-project`
+For Vue 1.x use this command: `vue init vue-webpack-simple#1.0 my-project`

 ### Usage